 Please see your Wilderness Campsite Reservation Confirmation and make sure your campsites and dates are correct.

 Permits must be picked up at the Wilderness Office at the Beaver Meadows Visitor Center on Hwy 36 just west of Estes Park or at the Kawuneeche Visitor Center on Hwy 34 just north of Grand Lake.
 You must furnish the license plate number(s) of any vehicles that will be parked at the trailhead(s).

 Permits may be picked up as early as 30 days before your trip.
 Because parking lots fill early, we recommend picking up your permit a day or two before your trip begins so that you can get an early start on the first day of your trip.

 Wilderness Administrative Fee: $30

-Change Policy: Once created, the permit holder MAY modify their itinerary locations, group size, entry & exit points, vehicle information, issue station, stock and emergency contact.
+Once a permit reservation is created, the permit holder may modify the campsite locations, group size, entry & exit points, vehicle information, stock numbers and emergency contact.

 1000 HWY 36 Estes Park CO 80517